kusha/dialog/README.md

     	DLG = Dialog(globals(), storage="./")
     	DLG.load("example.dlg")
     	DLG.start_spoken()

+In storage directory DS will create data folder for recorded answers/questions and sentences database.
+Storage directory by default is `./`. `DLG.start_text()` оr `DLG.start_spoken()` define spoken mode or text mode.

 ## Dialog description files

 `.dlg` file describe a dialog model.

 ## Examples

+## PR2 implementation

+### Microphone issue

+The PR2 robot don't have an access to Kinect microphone.
+Spoken DS isn't be able to record an audio at the PR2.
+We've created a `DLG.start_socket(port=42424)` option to run DS.
+In this exmple dialog system listens 42424 port, recives text messages and responds with speech.
+You need to run special remote configuration at the basestation, which can send recognized messages to the socket.

+Run remote client in text mode:

+	python3 remote/text_mode.py -p 42424 127.0.0.1
+	python3 remote/spoken_mode.py -p 42424 127.0.0.1

+Note, that spoken mode client stores question in `./data/` directory!

+### Python 2 issue

+PR2 has a ROS hydro onboard. hydro distibution uses Python 2 as a default interpreter and it wasn't possible to run Python3 program, wich uses rospy.
+Recommened way to solve this issue is `execnet` module:

+	pip3 install execnet

+This module allows to communicate between Python2 and Python3 interpreters.
+Take a look at `examples/pr2_control/` for an example.

+### How to run dialog system with pr2 simulation

+Connect to robodev1.fit.vutbr.cz server with this instruction [Robodev1 How to get remote desktop](http://merlin.fit.vutbr.cz/wiki/index.php/Robodev1).

+- Create an empty work catkin workspace
+- Put this repo ([PR2/pr2_simulator](https://github.com/PR2/pr2_simulator)) inside of the `src/` direcotry
+- Make catkin workpsace
+- `source devel/setup.bash`
+- `vglrun roslaunch pr2_gazebo pr2_empty_world.launch`

+You should see a PR2 robot inside of the simulation.
+Then you can run your Python code from anywhere.

 ## Other stuff